fbpx

 Queenscliff Brewhouse

-Originally opened in 1879, what was originally named the Queenscliff’s Palace Hotel has lived through a lot of history, with the present owners dedicating themselves to restoring the newly named Queenscliff Brewhouse to its former glory beginning in 2020.
+Originally opened in 1879, the Queenscliff’s Palace Hotel, now renamed the Queenscliff Brewhouse, has lived through a lot of history.
+The present owners have dedicated themselves to restoring the Queenscliff Brewhouse to its former glory beginning in 2020.

 Today, they brew their own craft beer and distill their own gin on-site while offering hands-on experiences like working with brewers and learning about the craft itself as you taste.